 Magic loop is a useful technique for knitting small circumferences in the round such as socks, sleeves, toys, and closing the crowns of hats.
 It is an alternative to double pointed needles and if you already have long circular needles in your collection it means you can get more use out of your needles.

-These mitts are in the same yarn used for the cowl course so that you can make a matching set!
+I strongly recommend that you have familiarised yourself with circular needles and knitting in the round before this workshop.
+These mitts are in the same yarn used for the cowl we make in the Introduction to Circular Needles workshop so if you do both classes, you can make a matching set!

 By the end of the course you'll have all the skills you need to finish your mitts at home.